glomatico/spotify-web-downloader/README.md

 * Python 3.7 or higher

 ## Installation
-1. Install spotify-web-downloader package using pip
+1. Install the package `spotify-web-downloader` using pip
     ```bash
     pip install spotify-web-downloader
     ```